-4.226 We have assessed Transpower's proposal and relied upon the Verifier's review and consider Transpower has reasonably justified the proposed expenditure and the increase when compared to RCP3.
+4.207 We have assessed the Verifier's review and Transpower's proposal and consider Transpower has reasonably justified the proposed expenditure and the increase when compared to RCP3.

-4.227 Our view is that the proposed proactive maintenance expenditure of \$5.4 million has been sufficiently justified as prudent and efficient and is consistent with the Part 4 purpose.
+4.208 Our preliminary view is that the proposed proactive maintenance expenditure of \$5.4 million has been sufficiently justified as prudent and efficient and is consistent with the Part 4 purpose.